This summer past, I started hearing a phrase that I wasn't ready for.

 It's hard to remember what Stephen Harper stood for in 2004.
 That's what he promised when he unified the right wing—to get rid of the tired, old, corrupt Liberal Party.

-While we all may smile fondly in recalling those heady Liberal days, it's worth remembering that Martin's party was responsible for $100 million in graft and waste that merely lined the pockets of old boy Liberals.
-When the opposition parties, outraged, trying to topple his government in the House of Commons, Martin simply cancelled the opposition parties' ability to do so.
+While we all may smile fondly in recalling those heady Liberal days, it's worth remembering that Martin's party was responsible for $100 million [$75 million USD] in graft and waste that merely lined the pockets of old-boy Liberals.
+When the opposition parties, outraged, trying to topple his government in the House of Commons, Martin simply canceled the opposition parties' ability to do so.
 (Sound familiar?)

 Nobody was particularly saddened when Martin lost.
 The National Post wrote that "the cruel irony" of Martin's defeat was that, "for the most part, the principal agents in the sponsorship scandal kept their jobs and the money.
 Paul Martin lost both his job and his principles.
 His corruption was total."

-Columnist Colby Cosh summed it up in 2006 as thus: "Canada remains in 2006 largely what it was in 2005—a country where cigarettes are taxed 300%, but heroin is free to addicts; where gay widowers have an easier time obtaining pension entitlements than Second World War veterans; and where a women can go topless in public unless she has hate literature tattooed across her breasts."
+Columnist Colby Cosh summed it up in 2006 as thus: "Canada remains in 2006 largely what it was in 2005—a country where cigarettes are taxed 300%, but heroin is free to addicts; where gay widowers have an easier time obtaining pension entitlements than WWII veterans; and where a women can go topless in public unless she has hate literature tattooed across her breasts."

 And so, frustrated with the arrogant, bloated beast that was the Liberal Party of Canada, Canadians opted for Harper's reformed Reform Party.
 They elected a class of penny-pinching farmers and car salesmen, fetishists of the nuclear family and inherently distrustful of politics, the media, lobbyists—hell, anything in Ottawa.